6th - 10th July 2020

 The University of Melbourne, Parkville campus

-Nations with the highest NCD burden include some of Australia’s closest neighbours, particularly island states in the Pacific where more than 70 per cent of mortality is now due to NCD resulting in falls in life expectancy in some countries.
-The growing NCD burden is of critical importance to global health and development because it impacts economic growth and levels of poverty, leads to premature death, and has major social and fiscal implications for governments and communities.
+Globally, non communicable diseases account for over two thirds of all deaths, and over half of disability adjusted life years.
+While non communicable diseases have sometimes been assumed to impact only on wealthy countries, they are in fact a major health and development challenge.
+Around 80 percent of non communicable disease-related deaths occur in low and middle income countries.
+Nations with the highest non communicable disease burden include some of Australia’s closest neighbours, particularly island states in the Pacific, where over 70 percent of mortality is now due to non communicable diseases.
+The growing non communicable disease burden is of critical importance to global health and development because it impacts on economic growth, increases levels of poverty, and leads to premature death.
+Non communicable diseases also have major social and fiscal implications for governments and communities.